Breast cancer screening: Magnetic resonance imaging

 Magnetic resonance imaging (MRI) has been shown to detect cancers not visible on mammograms.
 The chief strength of breast MRI is its very high negative predictive value.
 A negative MRI can rule out the presence of cancer to a high degree of certainty, making it an excellent tool for screening in patients at high genetic risk or radiographically dense breasts, and for pre-treatment staging where the extent of disease is difficult to determine on mammography and ultrasound.
 MRI can diagnose benign proliferative change, fibroadenomas, and other common benign findings at a glance, often eliminating the need for costly and unnecessary biopsies or surgical procedures.
 The spatial and temporal resolution of breast MRI has increased markedly in recent years, making it possible to detect or rule out the presence of small in situ cancers, including ductal carcinoma in situ.

 Despite the aids provided from MRIs, there are some disadvantages.
 For example, although it is 27–36% more sensitive, it has been claimed to be less specific than mammography.
 As a result, MRI studies may have up to 30% more false positives, which may have undesirable financial and psychological costs on the patient.
-Also, MRI procedures are expensive and include an intravenous injection of a gadolinium contrast, which has been implicated in a rare reaction called nephrogenic systemic fibrosis (NFS).
-Although NSF is uncommon, other patients with a history of renal failure/disease would not be able to undergo an MRI scan.
+Also, MRI procedures are expensive and include an intravenous injection of a gadolinium contrast, which has been implicated in a rare reaction called nephrogenic systemic fibrosis.
+Other patients with a history of renal failure/disease are not able to undergo MRI scans.
 Breast MRI is not recommended for screening all breast cancer patients, yet limited to patients with high risk of developing breast cancer that may have high familial risk or mutations in BCRA1/2 genes.
 Breast MRI is not a perfect tool despite its increased sensitivity for detecting breast cancer masses when compared to mammography.
-This due to the ability of MRIs to miss some cancers that would have been detected with conventional mammography, as a result, MRI screening for breast cancer is most affective as a combination with other tests and for certain breast cancer patients.
+This due to the ability of MRIs to miss some cancers that would have been detected with conventional mammography.
+As a result, MRI screening for breast cancer is most effective as a combination with other tests and for certain breast cancer patients.
 In contrast, the use of MRIs are often limiting to patients with any body metal integration such as patients with tattoos, pacemakers, tissue expanders, and so on.

 Proposed indications for using MRI for screening include: